 High School Brain Breaks…elective classes?

-In the high school setting we see course elective opportunities for learning that moves a student along a course selection based on their interests and future goals after high school.
+In the high school setting we see course elective opportunities based on their interests and future goals after high school.
 High school students are encouraged to try different electives as an opportunity to experience different things that they might want to try post-high school.

 These electives are very vast and can include things like woodworking, jewelry making, pottery, aerobics, or even business and finance, among many other options.
 Best of all, elective classes have short breaks incorporated right into the class.
 Hands-on tasks require short periods of education or lecture followed by active learning and activity.

-All of these movement-based learning opportunities are an option for students to not only advance in their post high school goals, but also to move during their school day.
+All of these movement-based learning opportunities are an option for students to not only advance in their post-high school goals, but also offer an opportunity to move during their school day.

-In most cases, these elective classes, offer movement and use of materials and hands-on learning.
-This is a great meaningful and motivated break from sitting and taking notes or working at a tablet or laptop in their school day, particularly when the student has selected elective offerings that align with their personal interests and goals.
+This is a meaningful and motivated break from sitting and taking notes or working at a tablet or laptop in their school day, particularly when the student has selected elective offerings that align with their personal interests and goals.

 To make the most of alerting opportunities in battling fatigue through physical activities, consider schedules that prime the student for learning.
 Consider scheduling electives mixed within the day of the main core classes.
 This becomes a natural brain break for high school students and a way to promote spikes in mood and motivation naturally throughout the high school day.